- Live Rates

-Oregon jumbo loan limits will go up in 2021, in response to rising home prices.
+Oregon jumbo loan limits are up in 2021 in response to rising home prices.
 In most counties across the state, anything above $548,250 will be considered a jumbo loan.

 The Federal Housing Finance Agency (FHFA) announced in late 2020 that it would be increasing the conforming loan limit for Fannie and Freddie home loans in just about every part of the US to $548,250 in 2021.

 According to the FHFA, the maximum conforming loan limit will be higher in 2021 as a result of generally rising home values [in 2020].
-Among other things, this means that the jumbo loan limit for Oregon will be higher in 2021 than it was in 2020.
+Among other things, this means that the jumbo loan limit for Oregon is higher in 2021 than it was in 2020.

 The Housing and Economic Recovery Act of 2008 determines the conforming loan limits, which mandated that the baseline loan limit would not be increased again until home prices return to pre-recession decline levels.

 But home prices are steadily increasing, prompting another increase in the conforming loan limit.